CSIGildea/CS1010---Introduction-to-Programming-/README.md

 ### To Current TCD CS First Year Students

-If you are a current first year TCD CS student reading this, please avoid copying any of this work.
+Please avoid copying any of this work, you are only cheating yourself by not completing the assignments on your own.

-It is much more beneficial to try these assignments yourself, especially for your exams in June.
+It is much more beneficial to try these assignments yourself, especially for your exams throughout the course of the year and for your future career in this sector.

 -Conor